EngineeringXR

 A collection of AR-enhanced experiments was developed within this project, based around Conditional Based Monitoring experiments:

-Experimental instructional content is delivered in AR using HoloLens 2 headsets.
+AR-enhanced experimental instructional content is delivered using HoloLens 2 headsets.

 Pumping Rig VR/XR

-This project proposes a virtual equivalent of a pumping training rig, used in Fluid Power experiments.
+This project implements a virtual equivalent of a pumping training rig, used in Fluid Power experiments.

-The rationale for the development of this project was to offer students the opportunity to fully engage the experimental equipment and actively interact with experimental process.
+The rationale for the development of this project is to offer students the opportunity to fully engage with the experimental equipment in a virtual environment, allowing each student time to actively interact with experimental process.

 Instructional Content Display in XR

-In the initial AR projects developed in the School, an off-the-shelf licensed commercial product was used to create instructional content.
+In the initial AR projects developed within the School, an ‘off-the-shelf’ licensed commercial product was used to create and develop instructional content.

-The project seeks to create a bespoke framework of XR instructional display, which can be driven at the outset by instructional data provided by the lecturers involved in the experimental design.
+The project seeks to create a bespoke framework of XR instructional display, which can be driven, at the outset, by data provided by the lecturers involved in the experimental design (who are not XR developers).

-This collaboration between physical experimental designer and XR designer will build valuable sense of ownership of data, and seeks to engage more lecturing staff into the XR intervention development process by giving them the opportunity to drive the underlying instruction dataset, and simply allowing the XR designers to ‘translate’ that dataset into an XR deliverable.
+This collaboration between physical experimental designer and XR designer will build valuable sense of ownership and collaboration.
+It also seeks to engage more lecturing staff into the XR intervention development process by giving them the opportunity to drive the underlying instructional dataset, and simply allow the XR designers to ‘translate’ that dataset into an XR deliverable.

 MetrologyXR*